thtruo/thtruo.github.io/_posts/2016-05-16-on-prioritization.markdown

 - product management
 - prioritization
 blog: true
-description: Why prioritization matters in product development and how it works
+description: Why prioritization matters in product management and product development and how it works.
 author: thomastruongchau
 ---